 The Right Equipment is Key to a Farm’s Success

 The right harvesting equipment can help raise efficiency and keep the property in top shape.
 Farming equipment costs can be substantial, and it’s important to take advantage of all sources of funding available to your farm.
 Whatever you decide: Buying new or used equipment will be a key to your on-farm success.
-Start or expand your farming business now: the Canadian Grants Business Center can help.
+Start or expand your farming business now: Farm Grants can help.